A and B Loop

-Portland city officials considered an eastside streetcar extension upon authorizing the Central City Streetcar project on the west side in 1997.
+Portland city officials considered an eastside streetcar line upon authorizing the Central City Streetcar on the west side in 1997.
 After several years of planning, the Portland Streetcar Loop Project was approved and held its groundbreaking in 2009.
-Its first 3.3 mi opened between the Broadway Bridge and OMSI on September 22, 2012, inaugurated by the Central Loop Line (CL Line) service, which ran additionally on the westside along 10th and 11th avenues.
-The opening of Tilikum Crossing in 2015 extended the eastside streetcar from OMSI to the South Waterfront; this completed the loop and rebranded the CL Line to A and B Loop.
+The first 3.3 mi opened between the Broadway Bridge and OMSI on September 22, 2012.
+It was inaugurated by the Central Loop Line (CL Line) service, which ran additionally on the westside along 10th and 11th avenues.
+The opening of Tilikum Crossing in 2015 extended the streetcar from OMSI to the South Waterfront; this completed the loop, and the CL Line was rebranded to A and B Loop.